Puppyburp/03-javascript-password-generator/README.md

 This application generates a random password based on user-selected criteria.

-Users will pick select a password length between 8 and 128 then the following criteria:
+Users will select a password length between 8 and 128 then the following criteria:
 * Numbers
 * Uppercase letters
 * Lowercase letters